khds17/khds17/README.md

 ### About me!

 Hi there!
-It is a pleasure have you here in my profile.
+It is a pleasure to have you here on my profile.

-My name is Kauan Henrique, I am from Sumaré/Brazil.
-I have been working as QA Tester since May of 2019.
-Since 2021 I have CTFL certification by BSTQB.
+My name is Kauan Henrique and I am from Sumaré/Brazil.
+I have been working as QA Tester since May 2019.
+Since 2021 I have CTFL certification from BSTQB.

 ## Work Experiences